openmobilityfoundation/mobility-data-specification/README.md

 ## Modularity

 MDS is designed to be a modular kit-of-parts.
 Regulatory agencies can use the components of the API that are appropriate for their needs.
 An agency may choose to use only `agency`, `provider`, or `policy`.
 Other APIs like `geography`, `jurisdiction`, and `metrics` can be used in coordination as described with these APIs or sometimes on their own.
 Or agencies may select specific elements (endpoints) from each API to help them implement their goals.
-Development of the APIs takes place under the guidance of either the OMF's [City Services](https://github.com/openmobilityfoundation/mobility-data-specification/wiki/MDS-City-Services-Working-Group) or [Provider Services](https://github.com/openmobilityfoundation/mobility-data-specification/wiki/MDS-Provider-Services-Working-Group) Working Groups.
+Development of the APIs takes place under the guidance of the OMF's [MDS Working Group](https://github.com/openmobilityfoundation/mobility-data-specification/wiki/MDS-Working-Group).

 Many parts of the MDS definitions and APIs align across each other.
 In these cases, consolidated information can be found on the [General Information](/general-information.md) page.